-|Requirements||Must be in a for-profit business for 2+ years, with a business checking account, and no current tax liens on your business.|
+|Requirements||Be for-profit for 2+ years, have a business checking account, no current tax liens on your business|

-First, do I qualify?
+What do I need to qualify?

 To meet Capital One’s most basic credit requirements, you must: